Harikesh-S/learn-opengl-rust/README.md

 ## How to run

 This is directly from bwasty's implementation.
-Run any tutorial with `cargo run 1_7_1`.
+Run any tutorial with `cargo run --release 1_7_1`.
 Refer main.rs for the complete list.

 ## Setup